oaimli/oaimli.github.io/index.md

 - Multi-document summarization with understanding and modelling intricate text relationships;
 - Effective and efficient language learning for lengthy and multiple documents with facts or opinions;
 - Rational analysis and evaluation of large language models (LLMs) based on language-related theories;
-- Effective fine-tuning of LLMs for specialist tasks, and their collaborative learning;
+- Effective calibration of LLMs for specialist tasks, and their collaborative learning;
 - Data-centric methods (quality and efficiency) for better automatic text generation systems.

 ### Selected Publications